AgorismLabs/agorist_notes/notes/the_legend_of_anarcho_claus.md

 Jennie shook her head from side to side.
 “Oh, golly, Anarcho Claus, I’d never help anyone make War!
 My parents don’t believe in it.”

 The elf frowned, took another puff from his pipe, and sighed.
 “That’s no reason, Janie.
-You do something because you know it’s <i>right</i>, not because your parents tell you so.
-Or even because <i>I</i> tell you.
+You do something because you know it’s _right_, not because your parents tell you so.
+Or even because _I_ tell you.
 You have to think for yourself.”

 He reached once more into his black canvas sack and pulled out a surprisingly realistic-looking model Thompson submachine gun.
 He handed it to Janie.
 “And this is for Bobby.”

 “Wow!”
 Janie jumped to take the cool blue steel barrel and mahogany grips in her hands.
 She eyed it with a mixture of excitement and concern.
 “Mom and Dad are pacifists.
 They’d kill him if they found him with a gun!”

-“Yeah, and there’s no inconsistency in <i>that</i>,” the younger Claus muttered under his breath.
+“Yeah, and there’s no inconsistency in _that_,” the younger Claus muttered under his breath.

 Janie, perplexed, asked, “I though you didn’t believe in war?
 So how come you’re giving Bobby a gift that encourages his fascination with guns?”

 A faint, crackling voice interrupted them, swirling around Anarcho Claus like an auditory vapor.

-<i>“Breaker seven-seven for the one A-C!”</i>
+_“Breaker seven-seven for the one A-C!”_

 Ignoring the deep, spectral voice, Anorcho Claus stared down at Janie.
 “Good one, Janie.
 Zing!
 I’ll bet you sound just like your mother!”
 He paused, then sighed.
 “Actually, it’s a fair question, if not very well put.
 Let me ask you one, Janie.
 Do you think you should decide for your brother whether or not he should use his new gun to practice for war?”